pierre-veron/HoleyAdaptSpeciation/README.md

  * `--Na float` : Ancestral population size.
 If not specified, automatically set to N1+N2.
  * `--sla float` : If --la, specify a coefficient of selection for local adaptation, >= 0
  * `--precision float` : Solver precision
  * `--migr_outwards` : Specify if migration rates are defined as the probability of an individual to move to the other population (emigration).
-If not specified,it is assumed that the migration rates are the probability that an individual was in the other population at the previousgeneration (the default).
+If not specified, it is assumed that the migration rates are the probability that an individual was in the other population at the previous generation (the default).

 ## Other
 Once resolved, the results are saved in the output directory and can be plotted.

+## Output content
+The result of the prediction is stored as time-series in the output directory:
+* `T_burnin.txt`: time points of the burning phase
+* `Dw_burnin.txt`: dynamics of the polymorphism before the split, follows the time points
+* `T.txt`: time points of the main phase.
+* `Db` `Dw1` `Dw2` `k` `ww1` `ww2` `wb` `s1` `s2` `m_e12` `m_e21.txt`: dynamics of divergence, polymorphism within populations, substitutions, within and between populations compatibility, coefficients of selections, effective migration rates through time.
+The list of those output files if stored in `_output_files.txt`.
+* `SUMMARY.json`: a summary of the prediction (contains the speciation time if applicable)
+* `_call.json`: a detail of the parameters used for the model.

 # Examples